storybook-eol/storybook-deployer/README.md

 ### Customize Monorepo `index.html`

-To customize the monorepo `index.html` you can pass the `packages` flag to `deploy-storybook`.
-This function will receive the following arguments:
+To customize the monorepo `index.html` you can pass the `monorepo-index-generator` flag to `deploy-storybook`.
+This file should export a function that receive the following arguments and returns the html for the page.

 - an array of all the `package.json` data from the loaded storybooks as the first argument
 - the output directory